gertjanrocks/homebridge-commander/README.md

 ### Custom Service
 Adding the option "custom" to a command extra settings can be added.
 Only settings which are not already standard for the selected type can be added.
 The used arguments etc. are based on the arguments where this extra setting is supported.

 **With the custom option, services could be created which are not supported by HomeKit!**

-See the config.json and Examplescript for a starting point to add custom options
+See the config.json and Examplescript for a starting point to add custom options.

 Example where a standard speaker has a powerstate setting: